Coyote Ugly: Cast

+Alternative rock band The Calling and punk rock band Unwritten Law cameo as performers at the Bowery Ballroom.

 Production

 Writing

 Kevin Smith, who did an uncredited rewrite of the script, stated that a total of eight writers worked on the script, while the Writers Guild of America only gave credit to Gina Wendkos, who wrote the first draft of the script, which, according to Smith, scarcely resembles the final film.
 (See WGA screenwriting credit system.)
 Jeff Nathanson wrote a draft that director David McNally credits as the draft that "brought the thing home"; Nathanson was credited on the initial theatrical poster but not in the finished film.
 Carrie Fisher also wrote a draft.

 Casting

-Early on, before the producers decided to cast mostly unknown actors, the lead role of Violet Sanford was offered to pop singer Jessica Simpson, who turned it down.
+Singers Jessica Simpson and Jewel were considered for the lead role of Violet Sanford.
 January Jones also auditioned for a role.
+On July 16, 1999, Piper Perabo was announced to have been given the role after a several-months-long casting process.

 Filming

-Principal photography took place in Manhattan and small towns in New Jersey including South Amboy and Sea Bright for a month.
-Production then moved to California and shooting took place in Los Angeles, West Hollywood, Pasadena, and San Pedro.
+Production first filmed in Manhattan and small towns in New Jersey including South Amboy and Sea Bright for a month.
+They then moved to California and shooting took place in Los Angeles, West Hollywood, Pasadena, and San Pedro.